gasparSanchez/StatisticalInference_Project/README.md

 StatisticalInference_Project
 ============================
-This repository contains the **Project.Rmd** file with the assignment for the Coursera Course Statistical Inference.
+This repository contains two **.Rmd** files with the two parts of the assignment for the Coursera Course Statistical Inference.